-RFA PREPARATION CHECKLIST
+PREPARATION CHECKLIST

-->Read, fill in and/or check each statement as appropriate: I am not pregnant I am not wearing any makeup, lipstick I have removed all jewelry and piercings I am not wearing any metal fasteners (zippers, buttons, belts) I do not have a pacemaker MEDICATIONS I do not take any blood thinners I am not taking any coumadin or antiplatelet therapy I have not taken thyroid medication Typically, no change to medication is necessary unless you are on anticoagulants (instructions to be discussed) No antibiotics or pain medications are typically needed other than Tylenol or Ibuprofen Sedative If I want to take a sedative prior to the procedure, I understand that I must 1.
+I am not pregnant I am not wearing any makeup, lipstick I have removed all jewelry and piercings I am not wearing any metal fasteners (zippers, buttons, belts) I do not have a pacemaker MEI DICATIONS I do not take any blood thinners I am not taking any coumadin or antiplatelet therapy I have not taken thyroid medication Typically, no change to medication is necessary unless you are on anticoagulants (instructions to be pussed) No antibiotics or pain medications are typically needed other than Tylenol or Ibuprofen Sed lative If I want to take a sedative prior to the procedure, I understand that I must 1.
 Inform our office staff at least 24 hours in advance of your procedure 2.
 Office staff will send a prescription to your local pharmacy 3.
-Bring the prescription with you to the office to take 20 minutes before procedure I understand that If I do NOT take a sedative, I should be able to drive home and resume normal activity following the procedure I have not had prior thyroid surgery I have presented two FNA biopsies that are benign, one for autonomous functioning thyroid nodule My symptom score from 1-5 (five being severe) is My cosmetic score from 1-4 (four being severe) is
+Bring the prescription with you to the office to take 20 minutes before procedure I understand that If I do NOT take a sedative, I should be able to drive home and resume normal activity follo wing the procedure I have not had prior thyroid surgery I have presented two FNA biopsies that are benign, one for autonomous functioning thyroid nodule My symptom score from 1-5 (five being severe) is My cosmetic score from 1-4 (four being severe) is I understand a popping sound in my neck is possible and normal with this procedure